Migrating accounting and finance processes delivers a competitive edge in today’s business environment

 That’s a savings of $44,000 to $63,000 per head.
 Think about the number of employees performing this low-value work in your Finance Department, and you start to see the significant boost outsourcing can provide to your bottom line.

 Another significant source of savings is realized through achieving the productivity efficiencies and more efficient, centralized operations previously discussed.
-Just the implementation of RPA can generate cost savings of 40 percent in the areas it’s automating.
+Just the implementation of RPA can generate time and money savings of 40 percent in the areas it’s automating.

 Savings derived from economies of scale and productivity gains typically average between 10 to 20 percent.
 But those numbers can easily climb depending upon how much room for improvement and automation there was before the business was outsourced.